-Priority What we will do Wellbeing Indicators/UNCRC Article Fully implement the Named Person and Child's Plan Approach across the City Undertake the locality based joint Named Person and Child's Plan training for all staff, including third sector partners.
+Priority What we will do: Wellbeing Indicators/UNCRC Article Fully implement the Named Person and Child's Plan Approach across the City Undertake the locality based joint Named Person and Child's Plan training for all staff, including third sector partners.
 Take into account national guidance, when it becomes available, in information sharing procedures.
 Improve the quality of planning for vulnerable children.
-SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPETED, RESPONSIBLE, INCLUDED (2), (3), (6), (12), (14), (16), (18), (24), (27), (28), (29), (30), (31) (not applicable) Develop a Family Support Strategy Continue to work with third sector agencies to improve the range of family support services that are sustainable for the long-term benefit of local children and families.
-Work with the Centre for Excellence for Looked After Children in Scotland (CELCIS) and the Robertson's trust to improve our approach to supporting children and young people on the 'edge of care' SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPETED, RESPONSIBLE, INCLUDED (2), (3), (6), (12), (14), (16), (18), (24), (27), (28), (29), (30), (31) (not applicable) Improve the function and process of Early Year Joint Support Team Improve the functioning of the EYJSTs to reflect the findings from the validated self-evaluations.
-SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPECTED, RESPONSIBLE, INCLUDED (not applicable) Review the use of Joint Support Teams in Primary and Secondary schools Using the learning from the EYJSTs, review and improve the use of JSTs to improve outcomes for children and families. ■ (not applicable)
+SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPETED, RESPONSIBLE, INCLUDED (2), (3), (6), (12), (14), (16), (18), (24), (27), (28), (29), (30), (31) Develop a Family Support Strategy Continue to work with third sector agencies to improve the range of family support services that are sustainable for the long-term benefit of local children and families.
+Work with the Centre for Excellence for Looked After Children in Scotland (CELCIS) and the Robertson's trust to improve our approach to supporting children and young people on the "edge of care" SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPETED, RESPONSIBLE, INCLUDED (2), (3), (6), (12), (14), (16), (18), (24), (27), (28), (29), (30), (31) Improve the function and process of Early Year Joint Support Team Improve the functioning of the EYJSTs to reflect the findings from the validated self-evaluations.
+SAFE, HEALTHY, ACHIEVING, NURTURED, ACTIVE, RESPETED, RESPONSIBLE, INCLUDED (not applicable) Review the use of Joint Support Teams in Primary and Secondary schools Using the learning from the EYJSTs, review and improve the use of JSTs to improve outcomes for children and families (not applicable)

-Raise attainment and achievement for all: we will improve outcomes for all children and young people to ensure that all are able to achieve their potential
+Raise attainment and achievement for all - We will improve outcomes for all children and young people to ensure that all are able to achieve their potential

-Raise attainment and achievement Outcome: increasing proportions of Glasgow's children and young people will achieve high quality qualifications to enable to achieve a sustained positive destination when they leave school.
+Raise attainment and achievement Outcome: Increasing proportions of Glasgow's children and young people will achieve high quality qualifications to enable them to achieve a sustained positive destination when they leave school.

-For several years we have focused on the same six priorities and we have reported on our progress in our annual standards and quality report improving outcomes for our children and young people:
+For several years we have focused on the same six priorities and we have reported on our progress in our annual standards and quality report.
+We have recorded notable successes in improving outcomes for our children and young people:

-- Improved attendance - Reduced exclusions - More young people than ever before achieving Highers by the end of S5 - More young people staying on at school for S5 and S6 - Improved positive destinations, particularly the percentage of young people going to higher education most deprived communities performing less well than those living in the least deprived communities.
+- Improved attendance - Reduced exclusions - More young people than ever before achieving Highers by the end of S5 - More young people staying on at school for S5 and S6 - Improved positive destinations, particularly the percentage of young people going to higher education

+Attainment continues to be linked to deprivation with the young people living in the most deprived communities performing less well than those living in the least deprived communities.
 Importantly, however, attainment continues to increase which proves that we are continuing to raise the bar for all.